chosenone599/terraform-task/README.md

 Project Name:
 ------------------------------------------------------------------------------------------------------------------------------------
-Terrraform EC2 instance deployment
+Terrraform EC2 Webserver test deployment

 Description:
 ------------------------------------------------------------------------------------------------------------------------------------
-A terraform file which deploys a single EC2 linux instance to AWS.
+This project contains some terraform files which deploys an enviroment on AWS containing a EC2 linux instance running nginx web server.
-As part of the deployment, nginx will also be installed.

 The project contains the following three files: